-It was a Sunday afternoon, shortly after my we had moved to our new house.
-My four-year old daughter had just come home from an overnight at her father’s house and we had two hours until our House Warming Party.
+It was a Sunday afternoon, shortly after we had moved to our new house.
+My four-year-old daughter had just come home from an overnight at her father’s house and we had two hours until our House Warming Party.
 We had been happily anticipating this party since our move.
 My daughter was especially excited to share her new tree house with our friends, but she had returned from her dad’s house chock full of feelings—she seemed sullen and sad and had lost all enthusiasm about the party.

 I decided to help my daughter get in better emotional shape so that she would be able to enjoy our party.
 I asked her if she wanted some Special Time in order to help her really know that she had me.
 We did 10 minutes of Special Time, in which she wanted to hang out on my big bed and snuggle and wrestle.
 I offered lots of warmth and body contact.
 We did “flying airplane” and “trot-trot to Boston” and other physical games, with snuggles in between.

 When the timer went off, I told my daughter that Special Time was over and that it was time to start getting ready for our guests to arrive (I was already ready for the party, but wanted her to begin anticipating the arrival of our friends).

 She said that she only wanted to be with me and that she changed her mind about the party.
 I said, “You have a little bit longer to be alone with me, and then our friends will come over.”
 She insisted that she didn’t want to see anyone else.
 I repeated again, in a light, warm tone, while giving lots of eye contact, that soon lots of our favorite people would be coming to our house.
 She became more adamant.
 “No!
 I only want to be with you!
 I don’t want anyone else!”
 She began to cry.
 I kept my words simple, saying that I was sorry it didn’t feel like what she wanted, but that our friends would be arriving soon.
 Soon she was crying mightily, telling me that she never gets enough time with me and that she misses me when she’s with her dad.